Removing Tar Stains on Carpet

 Whoever dragged tar into the house and onto the carpet – don’t hurt them.
 It was, in all probability, an accident.
 When it’s hot, tar melts and sticks easily to shoes.

 When somebody’s putting on a new roof, tar falls off and ends up on the bottom of shoes.
+Tar can be used when a road is being resurfaced or patched.
 But what a mess it makes and new carpets are expensive.

 If you can get to the stain while it’s fresh, maybe there’s hope for your carpet.

 • First of all see what you can blot up with a paper towel.
-Don’t rub, rubbing just gets the offending agent spread around more of the carpet.
+Don’t rub, rubbing will just spread the tar around more of the carpet.

-• After blotting up as much as you can; get a kitchen knife or putty knife and scrape up the rest.
+• After blotting up as much as you can and if necessary; get a kitchen knife or putty knife and gently scrape up what may be remaining.

 • If any of the tips below stain your light colored carpets a yellowish tinge, pour on some hydrogen peroxide and let it sit for an hour.